 Sixth & I celebrates intersections—the unexpected places where Jewish and secular culture meet.

-Completed in 1908, our building on the corner of 6th and I streets in downtown Washington, DC has undergone numerous transformations.
-To learn more about our building’s history as a Conservative synagogue (1908) turned African Methodist Episcopal Church (1951) and nearly would-be nightclub (2002), click here.
+Completed in 1908, our building—located on the corner of 6th and I streets in downtown Washington, DC—has undergone numerous transformations.
+To learn more about its’ history as a Conservative synagogue (1908) turned African Methodist Episcopal Church (1951) and nearly would-be nightclub (2002), click here.

 Since 2004, Sixth & I, through its openness and pluralistic approach, has redefined the 21st-century synagogue and community space with impactful, entertaining, and thought-provoking programs spanning Jewish and cultural traditions.